turingschool/career-development-curriculum/module_four/pd_kickoff.md

 Now that we know our cohort norms for Mod 4, let's discuss options for Mod 4 PD.

+**Facilitator #1:** Using slides #14-15 and posting the respective links in the cohorts' channels, please go through the following:

 ### Mod 4 PD Options
 While you will still receive a few whole group PD sessions, in weeks 3-5, you can choose to participate in small group job search mentorship with a staff member.

 Please read over this [1-pager](https://docs.google.com/document/d/1EsPZtNaDBTNvFUcoVwGVYPLGg7wQtNqJUKix0XS88Xs/edit?usp=sharing) with information on what this means as well as the [application requirements for job search mentorship](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/job_search_mentorship_application.md).
+You'll apply [here](https://forms.gle/J4B9VmbKojNiLvjm8), and the deadline is 4pm on Monday of Week 2.
 Discuss questions from the whole group.

-Reminders about Huntr:
-* Make sure you've installed the Chrome plugin so adding positions is seamless from the posting site
-* Update this regularly throughout each stage of the process
+**Facilitator #1:** Pass out the [cover letter checklists](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/cover_letter_checklist.md) to all students. **Facilitator #2:** Using Slides #17-21, go through the following:

 ### Cover Letter Review
 Cold calling of the whole group: